dotnet/docs-maui/docs/user-interface/controls/editor.md

 <xref:Microsoft.Maui.Controls.Editor> derives from the `InputView` class, from which it inherits the following properties:

+::: moniker range="=net-maui-7.0"

+- `CharacterSpacing`, of type `double`, sets the spacing between characters in the entered text.
 - `IsReadOnly`, of type `bool`, defines whether the user should be prevented from modifying text.
 The default value of this property is `false`.
 - `IsSpellCheckEnabled`, of type `bool`, controls whether spell checking is enabled.
 - `Keyboard`, of type `Keyboard`, specifies the virtual keyboard that's displayed when entering text.
 - `MaxLength`, of type `int`, defines the maximum input length.
+- `Placeholder`, of type `string`, defines the text that's displayed when the control is empty.
+- `PlaceholderColor`, of type <xref:Microsoft.Maui.Graphics.Color>, defines the color of the placeholder text.
+- `Text`, of type `string`, defines the text entered into the editor.
+- `TextColor`, of type <xref:Microsoft.Maui.Graphics.Color>, defines the color of the entered text.
 - `TextTransform`, of type `TextTransform`, specifies the casing of the entered text.

+::: moniker-end

+::: moniker range=">=net-maui-8.0"

+- `CharacterSpacing`, of type `double`, sets the spacing between characters in the entered text.
+- `CursorPosition`, of type `int`, defines the position of the cursor within the editor.
+- `FontAttributes`, of type `FontAttributes`, determines text style.
+- `FontAutoScalingEnabled`, of type `bool`, defines whether the text will reflect scaling preferences set in the operating system.
+The default value of this property is `true`.
+- `FontFamily`, of type `string`, defines the font family.
+- `FontSize`, of type `double`, defines the font size.
+- `IsReadOnly`, of type `bool`, defines whether the user should be prevented from modifying text.
+The default value of this property is `false`.
+- `IsSpellCheckEnabled`, of type `bool`, controls whether spell checking is enabled.
+- `IsTextPredictionEnabled`, of type `bool`, controls whether text prediction and automatic text correction is enabled.
+- `Keyboard`, of type `Keyboard`, specifies the virtual keyboard that's displayed when entering text.
+- `MaxLength`, of type `int`, defines the maximum input length.
+- `Placeholder`, of type `string`, defines the text that's displayed when the control is empty.
+- `PlaceholderColor`, of type <xref:Microsoft.Maui.Graphics.Color>, defines the color of the placeholder text.
+- `SelectionLength`, of type `int`, represents the length of selected text within the editor.
+- `Text`, of type `string`, defines the text entered into the editor.
+- `TextColor`, of type <xref:Microsoft.Maui.Graphics.Color>, defines the color of the entered text.
+- `TextTransform`, of type `TextTransform`, specifies the casing of the entered text.

+::: moniker-end

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.